 The connection to the Ethernet network is via an industry standard twisted pair, RJ45 copper interface on the front of the unit.

-To connect the Bridge to the Ethernet network, insert one or two Cat 5E cables into the connector on the unit as shown below.
+To connect the Bridge to the Ethernet network, insert a Cat 5E cable directly into the connector on the unit as shown below.
 When the plug is in the correct position a "click" should be heard.